 If you are ready to get started, try some or all of these 10 exercises in the pool.
 Also, the Arthritis Foundation sponsors pool exercise classes.
 These are great for people looking for some help at first.

 Or, you may be looking for a more individualized program.
-Your physical therapist will perform an examination to help you identify your weak points.
+Your physical therapist will examine to help you identify your weak points.
 Then, you and your physical therapist can design the best pool exercises specific to your needs.
 Give us a call if you would like help getting started.